tekumara/notes/iphone-backups.md

 Computer restores are triggered from another device, eg: via Finder or iTunes or idevicebackup2.

-iCloud restores are better if you want to minimise disk usage, and are easier to perform, but they are not a full restore of app data, unlike a computer restore, eg: local photos, Orion browser tabs are retained by a computer restore but not an iCloud restore.
+iCloud restores are better if you want to minimise disk usage, and are easier to perform, but they are not a full restore of app data, unlike a computer restore, eg:

+- local photos, Orion browser tabs and downloads are retained by a computer restore but not an iCloud restore.
+- when restoring the same set of WhatsApp chats from iCloud, I ended up with 3Gb of data, vs 5Gb from a Computer restore.

 ### In-App Restores

-Some apps have their own restore mechanism from iCloud.
+Some apps have their own backup/restore mechanism with iCloud.
-These will need to be triggered after an iCloud restore, but aren't needed for a computer restore.
+These will need to be triggered in-app after an iCloud restore, but aren't needed for a computer restore.

 #### WhatsApp

-WhatsApp chats and media are backed up and restored in app. **Make an explicit backup in WhatsApp before resetting or transferring phones**.
+If not using Computer backup, **create an explicit iCloud backup in WhatsApp before resetting or transferring phones**.

 On restore, your security code will change.
 Computer restores will be treated as a phone transfer, so you'll have to reauthenticate your number.

 #### Orion browser

 Only syncs reading list and bookmarks to iCloud.
-Does NOT sync open tabs.
+Open tabs are NOT synced.

 ### Wallet

-Stored temporarily on iCloud between resets/transfers.
-NOT included in computer backups.
+Restored via both iCloud and computer restores (need to double check this works without an iCloud account connected) but need to be manually reactivated.

 ## References